featbit/featbit-node-server-sdk/README.md

 The FeatBit Server-Side SDK for Node.js is designed primarily for use in multi-user systems such as web servers and applications.
 It is not intended for use in desktop and embedded systems applications.

-## Data synchonization
+## Data synchronization
-We use **WebSocket** or **polling** to make the local data synchronized with the server, and then store them in memory by default.
+We use **WebSocket** or **Polling** to make the local data synchronized with the server, and then store them in memory by default.
 Whenever there is any change to a feature flag or its related data, this change will be pushed to the SDK, the average synchronization time is less than **100ms**.
-Be aware the WebSocket/polling connection may be interrupted due to internet outage, but it will be resumed automatically once the problem is gone.
+Be aware the WebSocket/Polling connection may be interrupted due to internet outage, but it will be resumed automatically once the problem is gone.

 ## Get Started